 One of my favorites has always been Edward Gorey's The Gashlycrumb Tinies.
 One writer described his work as "cutely disturbing," and I love it.
 The copy I received in elementary school is still sitting on my bookshelf.

 Another favorite of mine is Ezra Jack Keats.
 I remember reading his books when I was in preschool (!).
 I love his illustration style and the fact that the children in his stories looked like me and were growing up in urban areas, just like me.
-Even though the stories he wrote could have been happening to any child in America, it was refreshing--now as well as back then--to see myself reflected in the books I read.Peter wakes up to snow in A Snowy Day
+Even though the stories he wrote could have been happening to any child in America, it was refreshing--now as well as back then--to see myself reflected in the books I read.And we can't forget about Where the Wild Things Are (it's also being made into a movie this year, which I will be first in line to see).

 Max plays King of the Wild Things